 I’ve been dealing with this fear and second-guessing of myself for a long time since I decided to get a little more serious about my commission rates some years ago.
 Gone are the days of charging $10 commissions on DeviantART just to make a little extra pocket change to attend my favorite con.
 Commissions, for me, have become a matter of paying bills.
-I can no longer afford my previous low rate when I have to be the responsible adult and pay my own loan bills, credit cards, etc. When one needs to make a living instead of pocket change, those prices aren’t just low, they’re simply impossible!
+I can no longer afford my previous low rate when I have to be the responsible adult and pay my own loan bills, credit cards for bad credit, etc. When one needs to make a living instead of pocket change, those prices aren’t just low, they’re simply impossible!
 (Unless you have a day job to fall back on, that is) By my math, I need to be making $40 an hour to even afford a decent living as a self-employed artist paying for my own benefits.
 You can guess how many times that’s happened…and it’s not even because people aren’t willing to pay, though that is a part of it.

 I fear those days of accepting less before I was truly ready to be paid for my work ruined me.
 I became too accepting of being paid too little.
 I HAD to be cheap to be competitive.
 (Big Mistake Number One) Years of doing this has resulted in my present self being literally scared I’m charging too much for my work.
 I get a lump of fear in my throat when I quote someone, fearing that the price will be too high and they’ll say no. I have to willfully repeat to myself “Another job will come along.
 Do not panic.”
 I have to trick myself into thinking that YES.
 I am worth it!
 YES there ARE people out there who are willing to pay what I quote them.
 It’s embarrassing to admit this as a professional, but it’s something I’ve been willfully trying to change in myself for the past few years.
 Since I’ve adopted this attitude, I have realized this isn’t just a half-truth I’m tricking myself into.
 The people who connect with my work have found me and hired me and I’m working on making that a more regular occurrence!